Asian Salad Recipe with Sesame Vinaigrette Dressing

 Almost every time I have guests over for dinner, I like making this Asian salad.
 Because it always gets everybody talking and enjoying a salad.
 This Asian chopped salad does not have droopy veggies like cucumber and tomatoes that need to be used up immediately.

-- This quick and easy salad is simple, light, and flavorful.
-Healthy crunchy vegetables make a fantastic base for our tangy dressing with Asian flavors of sesame oil, soy, honey, and lemon juice.
+- This quick and easy salad is simple, light, and flavorful and gets ready in minutes.
+Healthy, crunchy vegetables make a fantastic base for our tangy dressing, which combines Asian flavors of sesame oil, soy, honey, and lemon juice.

 - There is no much chopping of veggies.
 In fact, I have used a box grater.
 But you can use the food processor to make shredded the cabbage and lettuce.